 Are you looking for ways to keep goats cool in hot weather?

+You aren’t alone.
+Many goat producers are looking for ways to keep goats cool.
 This is a commonly asked question before the heat of summer hits.
 And with good reason.
 Some summer temperatures can be downright miserable and the weather is not something we can control.

 Whether you have a boer goat or a pygmy goat, you just never know what the environment will hit.